ChitambarLab/Development-Guide/README.md

 ### Merge changes

-When a feature is complete, it's code must be merged into the master branch.
+When a feature is complete, it's code must be merged into the `main` branch.
 This is done by creating a *pull request* through the github UI.

 A pull request enables: